 Chair and Associate Professor of Film and Media Arts

 Derek Kompare is Chair and Associate Professor in the Division of Film and Media Arts.
 His research interests focus on media formations, i.e., how particular media forms, technologies, and institutions coalesce, develop, and age.
 He has written articles on television history and form for several anthologies and journals, and is the author of Rerun Nation: How Repeats Invented American Television (Routledge, 2005), a study of CSI: Crime Scene Investigation (Wiley-Blackwell, 2010), and co-editor of Making Media Work: Cultures of Management in the Entertainment Industries (NYU Press, 2014).
-At SMU, Derek teaches courses on media industries, media theory, media history, media globalization, comics, video games, serialized television, crime television, and science fiction.
+At SMU, Derek teaches courses on media industries, media theory, media history, media globalization, comics, video games, and various genres.

 Ph.D. in Media and Cultural Studies, University of Wisconsin-Madison, 1999

 M.A. in Media and Cultural Studies, University of Wisconsin-Madison, 1994